nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 **Shortcuts**

 There are some shortcuts which you should know about.
 Dealing with the home directory is very common.
 So, in the shell the tilde character, `~`, is a shortcut for your home directory.
-Navigate to the `data` directory, then enter the command:
+Navigate to the `data` directory in your shell lesson material directory, then enter the command:

 ```
 $ ls ~